-Our investment adviser is led by six principals who collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
+Our investment adviser is led by six principals who collectively have over 50 years of experience lending to and investing in small and mid-sized companies.
 Our investment adviser is affiliated with Fifth Street Capital LLC, a private investment firm founded and managed by Leonard M. Tannenbaum who has led the investment of over \$450 million in small and mid-sized companies, including the investments made by Fifth Street, since 1998.
 Mr. Tannenbaum and his respective private investment firms have acted as the lead (and often sole) first or second lien investor in over 50 investment transactions.
 The other investment funds managed by these private investment firms generally are fully committed and, other than follow-on investments in existing portfolio companies, are no longer making investments.